nadrino/kotor-walkthrough/kotor2/walkthrough/00_LS_Temperate/02_Peragus/03_Peragus.md

     - Loot mines + droids
     - Sneak by every droid - don't loot the mines YET - XP optimization
     - Heat tunnel
         - I'll do that.
-[End Dialog]
+    - Loot the energy shield on the corpse behind
+    - Careful while actuvating the shield
     - Near end tunnel
         - There aren't just mining droids down here - there are sensor balls, too.
         - Any chance of sneaking by the droids ahead?
-    - Raise temperature of tunels
+    - Raise temperature of tunels `no spikes yet!`
         - Call up droid command functions.
           - Check droid schematics.
-          - [Computer] Raise the temperature in the tunnels to blind droid thermal sensors.
-(0 spike(s))
+          - **[Computer] Raise the temperature in the tunnels to blind droid thermal sensors.** (0 spike(s))
           - Continue.
           - Return to main functions.
         - Access camera functions.